Yusef Komunyakaa: Life and career

-Brown served in the US Army, serving one tour of duty in South Vietnam during the Vietnam War.
+Brown served in the U.S. Army, serving one tour of duty in South Vietnam during the Vietnam War.
 According to his former wife, Mandy Sayer, he was discharged on 14 December 1966.
 He worked as a specialist for the military paper, Southern Cross, covering actions and stories, interviewing fellow soldiers, and publishing articles on Vietnamese history, which earned him a Bronze Star.
 He has since used these experiences as the source of his war poetry collections Toys in a Field (1986) and Dien Cai Dau (1988), the title of which derives from a derogatory term in Vietnamese for American soldiers.
 Komunyakaa has said that following his return to the United States, he found the American people's rejection of Vietnam veterans to be every bit as painful as the racism he had experienced while growing up in the American South before the Civil Rights Movement.

 After his service, he attended college at the University of Colorado, Colorado Springs, where he was an editor for the campus arts and literature publication, riverrun, to which he also contributed.
 He began to write poetry in 1973 and took the name Yusef Komunyakaa.
 He earned his M.A. in Writing from Colorado State University in 1978, and an M.F.A. in creative writing from the University of California, Irvine, in 1980.
 After receiving his M.F.A., Komunyakaa began teaching poetry in the New Orleans public school system and creative writing at the University of New Orleans.

-Komunyakaa taught at Indiana University until the fall of 1997, when he became an English professor at Princeton University.
+Komunyakaa taught at Indiana University Bloomington until the fall of 1997, when he became a professor in the Program in Creative Writing at Princeton University.
 Yusef Komunyakaa is a professor in the Creative Writing Program at New York University.